 30 children affected by gastroenteritis at MindChamps pre-school in Tanglin

-SINGAPORE: An outbreak of gastroenteritis which affected 30 children at a MindChamps pre-school in Tanglin is being investigated by the authorities.
+SINGAPORE: Authorities are investigating an outbreak of gastroenteritis which affected 30 children at a MindChamps pre-school in Tanglin.

 In a joint statement on Wednesday (Feb 27), the Ministry of Health (MOH), National Environment Agency (NEA) and the Agri-Food and Veterinary Authority (AVA) said they conducted a joint inspection of MindChamps PreSchool@Tanglin's premises on Feb 25.